-Option le 1.1 - continued from previous pa Default

-DCPSPublisherContentFilter=[1 • 1

-ation policy for content filtered top-

-ics.
-When enabled (1), the publisher

-may drop any samples, before hand-

-ing them off to the transport when

-these samples would have been ig-

-nored by all subscribers.

-DCPSSecurity=[0 1] This setting is only available when 0

-OpenDDS is compiled with DDS

-Security enabled.
-If set to 1, enable

-DDS Security framework and built-

-in plugins.
-Each Domain Participant

-using security must be created with

-certain QoS policy values.
-See DDS

-Security: DDS Security for more in-

-formation.

-DCPSSecurityDebug=CAT[,CAT.
-This setting is only available when 0

-] OpenDDS is compiled with DDS

-Security enabled.
-This controls the

-security debug logging granularity

-by category.
-See Security Debug

-Logging for details.

-DCPSSecurityDebugLevel=n This setting is only available when N/A

-OpenDDS is compiled with DDS ,

-Security enabled.
-This controls the

-security debug logging granularity

-by debug level.
-See Security Debug

-Logging for details.

-DCPSSecurityFakeEncryption=[0 0

-OpenDDS is compiled with DDS 0

-Security enabled.
-This option, when

-set to 1, disables all encryption by

-making encryption and decryption

-no-ops.
-OpenDDS still generates

-keys and performs other security

-bookkeeping, so this option is use-

-ful for debugging the security in-

-frastructure by making it possible to

-manually inspect all messages.

-DCPSTransportDebugLevel=n Integer value that controls the 0

-amount of debug information the

-transport layer prints.
-See Transport

-Layer Debug Logging for details.

-pool_size=n_bytes Size of safety profile memory pool, 41943040 (40 MiB)

-in bytes.

-pool_granularity=n_bytes Granularity of safety profile mem- 8

-ory pool in bytes.
-Must be multiple

-of 8.

-continues on next name

-Option Description Default

-• •

-Scheduler=[Selects the thread scheduler to SCHED_OTHER

-SCHED_RR use.
-Setting the scheduler to a

-SCHED_FIF0 value other than the default requires

-SCHED_OTHER] privileges on most systems.
-A

-value of SCHED_RR, SCHED_FIFO,

-or SCHED_OTHER can be set.

-SCHED_OTHER is the default sched-

-uler on most systems; SCHED_RR is

-a round robin scheduling algorithm;

-and SCHED_FIFO allows each

-thread to run until it either blocks

-or completes before switching to a

-different thread.

-scheduler_slice=usec Some operating systems, such as none

-SunOS, require a time slice value

-to be set when selecting schedulers

-other than the default.
-For those sys-

-tems, this option can be used to set a

-value in microseconds.

-DCPSBidirGIOP=[0 1] Use TAO's BiDirectional GIOP 1

-DCP3BIUIIGIOP=[0 1] 1

-feature for interaction with the

-DCPSInfoRepo.
-With BiDir en-

-abled, fewer sockets are needed

-since the same socket can be used

-for both client and server roles.

-DCPSThreadStatusInterval=sec Enable internal thread status re- 0 (disabled)

-porting (OpenDDSInternalThread

-Topic) using the specified reporting

-interval, in seconds.
+Option Description Default DCPSLogLevel= none error warning notice info debug General logging control.
+See Log-ging for details. warning DCPSMonitor=[0 1] Use the OpenDDS_monitor library to publish data on monitoring topics (see dds/monitor/README).
+0 DCPSPendingTimeout=sec The maximum duration in seconds a data writer will block to allow unsent samples to drain on deletion.
+By default, this option blocks indefinitely.
+0 DCPSPersistentDataDir=path The path on the file system where durable data will be stored.
+If the directory does not exist it will be created automatically.
+OpenDDS-durable-data-dir DCPSPublisherContentFilter=[1 Controls the filter expression evaluation policy for content filtered topics.
+When enabled (1), the publisher may drop any samples, before handing them off to the transport when these samples would have been ignored by all subscribers.
+1 DCPSSecurity=[0 1] This setting is only available when OpenDDS is compiled with DDS Security enabled.
+If set to 1, enable DDS Security framework and built-in plugins.
+Each Domain Participant using security must be created with certain QoS policy values.
+See DDS Security : DDS Security for more information.
+0 DCPSSecurityDebug=CAT[,CAT] This setting is only available when OpenDDS is compiled with DDS Security enabled.
+This controls the security debug logging granularity by category.
+See Security Debug Logging for details. • DCPSSecurityDebugLevel=n This setting is only available when OpenDDS is compiled with DDS Security enabled.
+This controls the security debug logging granularity by debug level.
+See Security Debug Logging for details.
+N/A

+Option Description Default DCPSSecurityFakeEncryption=[6 This setting is only available when OpenDDS is compiled with DDS Security enabled.
+This option, when set to 1, disables all encryption by making encryption and decryption no-ops.
+OpenDDS still generates keys and performs other security bookkeeping, so this option is useful for debugging the security infrastructure by making it possible to manually inspect all messages. • DCPSTransportDebugLevel=n Integer value that controls the amount of debug information the transport layer prints.
+See Transport Layer Debug Logging for details.
+0 pool_size=n_bytes Size of safety profile memory pool, in bytes.
+41943040 (40 MiB) pool_granularity=n_bytes Granularity of safety profile memory pool in bytes.
+Must be multiple of 8.
+8 Scheduler=[SCHED_RR SCHED_FIFO SCHED_OTHER] Selects the thread scheduler to use.
+Setting the scheduler to a value other than the default requires privileges on most systems.
+A value of SCHED_RR, SCHED_FIFO, or SCHED_OTHER can be set.
+SCHED_OTHER is the default scheduler on most systems; SCHED_RR is a round robin scheduling algorithm; and SCHED_FIFO allows each thread to run until it either blocks or completes before switching to a different thread.
+SCHED_OTHER scheduler_slice=usec Some operating systems, such as SunOS, require a time slice value to be set when selecting schedulers other than the default.
+For those systems, this option can be used to set a value in microseconds. none DCPSBidirGIOP=[0 1] Use TAO's BiDirectional GIOP feature for interaction with the DCPSInfoRepo.
+With BiDir enabled, fewer sockets are needed since the same socket can be used for both client and server roles.
+1 DCPSThreadStatusInterval=sec Enable internal thread status reporting (OpenDDSInternalThread Topic) using the specified reporting interval, in seconds.
+0 (disabled)